-CAUTION: There are people now undertaking medals mounting because of the New Zealand Defence Service Medal requiring remount who have no previous experience, nor the professional equipment and materials required for quality finish.
-Our work is quality assured
+CAUTION: Some people are undertaking medals mounting with no previous experience because of the New Zealand Defence Service Medal requiring remount.
+They do not have the professional equipment and materials required for quality finish.
+Our work is quality assured.

 Medals Mounting Examples

 Typical mounting post-WWII Medals.

 The medals shown below indicates the quality of work by our Medals Processing Technicians in restoring your medal sets to a pristine condition after we have received them.Click images to enlarge.